DDocsdom

 When you need images instead of a PDF

-Social media platforms do not display PDFs — you need images.
+Social media platforms do not display PDFs, you need images.
 Presentation slides from a PDF need to be images for embedding in PowerPoint or Keynote.
 Website banners, blog thumbnails, and product previews all require raster images.
-Converting PDF pages to JPG is the fastest path from a finished document to a shareable visual asset.
+Converting PDF pages to JPG is a direct path from a finished document to a shareable visual asset.

 Resolution and output quality